robinsch/ControllerMod335/readme.md

 ### Notes
-In development, ControllerMod does not offer native controller support (yet).
-You need to use a software that allows you to map keyboard keys and mouse button actions to your game controller.
+In development, ControllerMod does not offer native controller support.
+You need to use Steam Big Picture Mode.

 ### Features
 * Supported Frames: